BinPro/CONCOCT/doc/complete_example.md

     concoct --help

 We will only run concoct for some standard settings here.
+First we need to parse the input table to just contain the mean coverage for each contig in each sample:
+        cut -f1,11-26 concoct_inputtable.tsv > concoct_inputtableR.tsv